-Interim reports are sent at the discretion of the Audit Manager Head of Internal Audit.
+Interim reports are sent at the discretion of the Audit Manager.
 An interim report on an assignment may be sent where appropriate, for example:-

 - a) where a matter arises which requires immediate action by management (e.g. serious weakness in control, evidence of fraud); - b) where an assignment is unusually lengthy or extends over a long time period.